-In the vicinity of wind plants, the PBL height increases for all stability classifications (Figure 15a, 15b, and 15c).
-The atmospheric stability modulates the strength of this effect.
-The PBL height increases by up to 99 m during stable conditions from a mean value of 268 m, and up to 67 m and 39 m for neutral and unstable conditions, respectively, from means of 556 and 644 m, respectively.
-During stable conditions, PBL heights are generally lower and often within the rotor region, which results in a larger overall change in PBL height.
+In The simulated effects of wind plants on the PBL height change with atmospheric stability and the amount of wind-turbine-added turbulence.
+When turbulence is added to the simulations (Fig. 21), in the vicinity of wind plants, the PBL height increases for all stability classifications (Figure ??a, ??b, and ??c).
+The ...
+For the LA100 simulations, atmospheric stability modulates the strength of this effect.
+The : the PBL height increases by up to 99 m during stable conditions from a mean value of 268 m,

+550 and up to 67 m and 39 m for neutral and unstable conditions, respectively, from means of 556 and 644 m, respectively.
+During stable conditions, NWF PBL heights are generally lower and often within the rotor region, which results in a larger overall change in PBL height.
 During neutral and unstable conditions, PBL heights are generally deeper; thus, turbines are less likely to interact with air in the free atmosphere.